 Viewings of Cosmetic DNA will be available online during JFFH.
 Available from August 18th to September 1st, tickets are available via their website.

-Cosmetic DNA is a true stand-out from the Japanese underground, a tale of fashionable androcide that keeps an upbeat pace for the full two hour run-time.
+Cosmetic DNA is a true stand-out from the Japanese underground, a tale of fashionable androcide that keeps an upbeat pace for the full two-hour run-time.
 A techno-laced neon fever dream, the production appealed to my love of trash cinema and overindulgent atmospheric pieces.
 Simply put, it was glorious and I ate up every moment of it.

-Don’t miss out a chance to check this one out, Okuba may prove to be the next big name to come out of Japan!
+Don’t miss out on a chance to check this one out, Okuba may prove to be the next big name to come out of Japan!

 Anyone who’s been in a car accident understands disorientation; the lack of clarity of what just happened, the realization that time does indeed slow down, it’s not some old wife’s…